Angelos family reportedly agrees to sell Baltimore Orioles for $1.725 billion

 Peter Angelos, 94, is the Orioles' majority owner.
 His son, John Angelos, is running the day-to-day operations.

-In December, a new long-term lease agreement was approved that will keep the Orioles at Camden Yards.
+In December, a new long-term lease agreement was approved that would keep the Orioles at Camden Yards.

 The Orioles are coming off a 101-win season, their best since 1980.
 They also made it to the playoffs, along with winning the American League East for the first time since 2014.